carlop/skin.estuary.mod.carlop/README.md

 3. Install from zip

 ## Note
-Use at your own risk
+This mod is for personal use.
+Use at your own risk.